TheBigBookMan/grad-dip/AWS Skill Builder/Services.md

 - **Session Manager**- allows the session to begin connetion through client or SSH
 - Terminal is used to talk with the EC2 instance

+## Amazon Machine Image (AMI)
+- Template image that stores the software configuration
+- Stores information about what sort of OS, application server and applications are on this virtual server

 ## Elastic Block Store (EBS)
 - The hardware storage thats used in tandem with the EC2 instance
 - this is where you store your database and S3 stuff etc